vmargb/nixos-config/README.md

 # 🗺️ A Bird's-eye view

-A modular NixOS and Home Manager configuration built with flakes, designed for clarity and reproducibility across multiple machines.
+A modular NixOS, Flakes and Home Manager configuration designed for reproducibility across multiple machines.
 This setup embraces a declarative approach, with a clean separation between host-specific settings and shared functionality.

 ```
 nix-config/